ALAB Resource Clinic

 Phones For All

-Access to a phone or computer is essential for navigating modern life, finding work, connecting with friends, family, and critical support services such as healthcare.
-During the COVID-19 pandemic, the importance of digital life has grown even more.
-People with unstable or no access to housing are especially reliant on phone and internet access to stay safe and connected, yet are often not able to afford the sky high costs of phones, laptops and phone plans.
-With the City of Toronto's upcoming encampment evictions which will displace countless people, removing them from their communities and support networks - our unhoused neighbours need phones now more than ever.
+Access to a phone or computer is essential for finding work, connecting with friends, family, and healthcare.
+People with unstable or no access to housing rely on phone and internet access to stay safe and connected to social services, yet are often not able to afford the high costs of phones, laptops and phone plans.
+With the closure of shelter hotels and overflowing Toronto shelter system removing residents from their support networks, our unhoused neighbours need phones now more than ever.

 Please note: we are not able to provide phones to other community organizations at this time due to lack of supply.